Jack-Feldman/barcode_count/README.md

 # barcode_count
 Pipeline for analyzing results of in-vivo nanoparticle experiments from the Dahlman Lab at Georgia Tech.

+## How to run

+1. Clone this repository into your home directory

+2. Open a terminal window

+3. Run the following command: `cd barcode_count && python barcode_count_widget.py`

 ## Input
 File path to fastq.gz files